sebdelsol/pyPlayer/README.md

 * seamless seek in playlist
 * movie rotation
 * filter graph is registered in the ROT to be viewed with graphedit
-* multi threaded
+* event loop is safe for multi-threading
-* could be embedded in any window
+* ready to be embedded in any window

 Dependencies
 ------------